List of military operations involving Gurkhas: Italy campaign (Italy, 1944)

-The Gurkha forces were sent to Italy in May 1943, to prevent the Germans from advancing.
-Italy surrendered when the Allied troops invaded, but the German soldiers remained in the mountains of Italy.
+Gurkha forces were sent to Italy in May 1943 to prevent the Germans from advancing.
+Italy surrendered when the Allied troops invaded, but German troops remained in the mountains of Italy.
 The Gurkhas reached Italy on 11 February 1944 as a part of the 4th Indian Division.
 They started an offensive on February 16 and 17.
-Both attacks were a failure, causing 20% casualties.
+Both attacks were a failure, resulting in 20% casualties.
 On May 14 the Polish Division finally took the position.
-During the period, the Gurkhas managed to take several mountains while losing 4,000 men.
+During the campaign, the Gurkhas took several mountains while losing 4,000 men.

 Kosovo operation (Kosovo, 1999)

-The British Gurkhas disarmed 70 fighters of the Kosovo Liberation Army in a raid led by NATO.
-The Gurkha troops counterattacked after fighters of the Kosovo Liberation Army started shooting at them in the Kacanik area.
-After the operation, the Kosovar fighters surrendered with their weapons.
+British Gurkhas under the auspices of NATO disarmed 70 fighters of the Kosovo Liberation Army.
+The Gurkha troops counterattacked after fighters of the Kosovo Liberation Army opened fire on them in the Kaçanik area.
+The operation ended with the Kosovar fighters surrendering with their weapons.